 Google Optimize is a new and free tool, by Google, that gives advertisers the ability to test variants of web pages and see how they perform against different objectives that you specify.

-Running A/B and multiple-variable tests on how your landing pages perform on Adwords has never been so easy, efficient and quick to implement, as it is with Google Optimize.
+Running A/B and multiple-variable tests on how your landing pages perform on Google Ads has never been so easy, efficient and quick to implement, as it is with Google Optimize.

 If you have Google tag manager installed on your website, literally you can set up Google Optimize in under 15-minutes, without being a coder.